-A thorough evaluation by a knowledgeable and trusted expert provides the necessary information to make strategic decisions, establish budgets, prepare statements of work, or even to focus repairs by the client.
-Atec’s 65 years of experience and exemplary reputation for expertise in the industry make us a top choice among foreign and domestic militaries, engine manufacturers, MROs, and others who routinely put Atec on contract to conduct site evaluations at testing facilities all over the world.
+A thorough evaluation by a knowledgeable and trusted Atec expert provides the necessary information to make strategic decisions, establish budgets, prepare statements of work, or focus repairs efforts.
+Atec’s 69 years of experience and exemplary reputation for expertise in the industry make us a top choice among foreign and domestic militaries, engine manufacturers, MROs, and others who routinely engage us to conduct site evaluations at aeroengine testing facilities all over the world.

-Atec highly recommends collaborative contracting for test cell modification programs.
-This collaborative approach gets Atec engineers and customer personnel working together on common needs assessment, specification, budget and schedule.
-Fixed price contracting can also be arranged.
-The project can be organized several ways depending on circumstances.
-Often times, OEM licensing may be involved.
+**Atec highly recommends collaborative contracting for test cell modification programs.
+This collaborative approach gets Atec engineers and customer personnel working together on common needs assessment, specification, budget, and schedule. **